photoprism/photoprism-docs/docs/setup.md

     for RAW images in order to render thumbnails.
 You can enable read-only mode to prevent this completely.

 Now open http://localhost:2342/ in a Web browser to see the user interface.
+The default password is "photoprism".

 ### Step 2: Index photos ###